Elliptic butterflies: Reduction

-We write this condition $f \equiv F \pmod B$.
+such that $f$ and $F$ agree on $B$ that is We write this condition $f \equiv F \pmod B$.
 The purpose of this section is to compute the $(f_l)_{l\in \ZZ/d\ZZ}$ once given the $(F_l)_{l\in \ZZ/d\ZZ}$.
 We shall achieve this at the expense of $\cQ d\log (d)$ additions and scalar multiplications thanks to a recursion as in the previous sections.
 We define $f^+$ and $f^-$ as in Equation (\ref{eq:f+-}) and similarly We set

 and notice that $F^+\equiv f^+\pmod{B}$ and $F^-\equiv f^-\pmod{B}$.
 From Equation (\ref{eq:vel1}) we deduce